numanrki/auto-date-year-month/README.txt

 To make your WordPress post dynamic, you can use the  [AADMY Plugin](https://wordpress.org/plugins/auto-date-year-month), which provides several dynamic shortcodes to display content dynamically.
 These shortcodes allow you to insert dynamic elements such as the current date, time, user information, and more.
 By using these shortcodes, you can make your WordPress post more engaging and personalized for your audience.
 = How do I add a date to my WordPress posts? =
 To add a date to your WordPress posts, you can use the shortcode [today], which displays the current date dynamically based on your timezone settings in WordPress.
 Simply insert this shortcode within your post where you want to display the date, and it will automatically update to show the current date whenever the post is viewed.

-* If you have a problem with our plugin or have any questions, you can contact our support team by emailing salam@numanrki.com or by [visiting our support forum](https://wordpress.org/support/plugin/auto-date-year-month/).
-We will do our best to assist you and resolve any issues you may have.

 == Screenshots ==